inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ## RESILIENT DISTRIBUTED DATASETS
-Earlier versions of Spark relied heavily on RDDs (Resilient Distributed Datasets), which represent unstructured collections of objects.
+Earlier versions of Spark relied heavily on RDDs (Resilient Distributed Datasets), which represent a distributed unstructured collections of objects.
 DataFrames, introduced later, provide a higher-level abstraction built on top of RDDs.
 They offer structured data with a defined schema, simplifying data manipulation tasks.
-While DataFrames are more commonly used due to their ease of use, RDDs still offer flexibility and control over data processing workflows.
+While DataFrames are more commonly used due to their ease of use, RDDs offer flexibility and control over data processing workflows.

 #### CREATE AN RDD